Archery Range Finder Roundup

 Target Priority: Archers often hunt in thick cover to try and get within range of the game they are stalking.
 However, this is not an ideal environment for the rangefinder as these units will often pick up a branch or bush between the hunter and animal.
 To help compensate for this a few rangefinder manufactures have equipped their rangefinders with some sort of target priority feature; Nikon calls their feature “first priority” and “distant priority”, and Bushnell calls their feature “Brush” mode and “Bullseye” mode.
 These units can be set to “near” or “far” priority settings, while in the far setting, if there is split reading (i.e. a branch and say a deer) it will report the farther of the two distances, which for the archer hunting from cover will usually be the game animal.

-Angle Compensation: Often times those hunting with bows find themselves high in a tree stand waiting for game to wonder along a trail; this elevated position often creates an extreme angle between the shooter and the animal.
-Extreme angles affect the true (horizontal distance) to the target, so a normal range finder which gives distance in linear distance might read 42 yards to an animal; while an archery rangefinder with an angle compensation feature might read the same object at 36 yards, which is the horizontal distance to the target and the number the archer wants to use when making the shot.
+Angle Compensation: Often times those hunting with bows find themselves high in a tree stand waiting for game to wonder along a trail; this elevated position can create an extreme angle between the shooter and the animal.
+Extreme angles affect the true (horizontal distance) to the target, so a normal range finder which gives distance in linear (line of sight) distance might read 42 yards to an animal; while an archery rangefinder with an angle compensation feature might read the same object at 37 yards, which is the horizontal distance to the target and the number the archer wants to use when making the shot.
 Nikon calls their angle compensation I/D for Incline/Decline, and Bushnell calls theirs ARC which stand for Angle Range Compensation, Leupold uses TBR for True Ballistic Range, and Simmons opted to name their version Tilt.

 Archery Range Finder Comparison

 |Model|| Nikon Archer's|